Ignacio Flores (Mexican footballer)

 Ignacio Flores Ocaranza (31 July 1953 – 11 August 2011) was a Mexican professional footballer who played as a right-back.

 Club career

 Born in Mexico City, Flores spent his entire professional career with Cruz Azul.

 He also represented Mexico at international level, and participated at the 1978 FIFA World Cup.

 Personal life

-Flores was killed when a truck carrying his family was attacked by gunmen in August 2011.
+Flores was killed when a van carrying his family was attacked by gunmen in August 2011.

 His brother, Luis Flores, also was a Mexico international footballer.